KankakeeCommunityCollege/athletics-mockup/_alerts/athletics-alert.md

 display_alert: true
 ---

-Due to pending weather games for 9/7 & 9/8 have been canceled
+Due to pending weather games for 9/7 & 9/8 have been canceled.